expergefacio/dinkycache/README.md

     results = fetch_data(id)
     Dinky().write(id, results)
 ```
-This is also an option, its there, fully supported, however not further documented:
+This is also an option, its there, its fully supported, however not further documented:
 ```python
     #Write:
     d = Dinky()